• Latest

 Share on FacebookShare on Twitter

-The National Governors Association (NGA) came to the conclusion it is hard to have a bipartisan gathering when both parties are not invited.
+The National Governors Association came to the conclusion it is hard to have a bipartisan gathering when both parties are not invited.

-That’s why the NGA canceled its annual White House meeting — President Donald Trump only invited Republicans, per The Hill.
+That’s why the NGA canceled its annual White House meeting — President Donald Trump invited only Republicans, per The Hill.

 The annual meeting is traditionally bipartisan and gives governors a chance to meet with one another and the president.